adafruit/circuitpython-weekly-newsletter/_posts/2018-08-28-python-in-microchip.md

 ---
 layout: post
-title: "Python in MicroChip & a 10 out of 10 for FEATHER from HackSpace!"
+title: "Python in Microchip & a 10 out of 10 for FEATHER from HackSpace!"
 date: 2018-08-28 07:00:00 -0800
 categories: weekly
 ---